Otakumouse/stormshade/README.md

 * If text appear distorted or making you feel dizzy, press SHIFT+F2, look for **CA** on the list of effects and toggle it off.
 * If you are not a fan of film grain, you can also reduce it's intensity or turn it off by using the same steps above.
 Look for the **Film Grain** effect on the list.
 * If you notice the "Ambient Occlusion" bleeding underwater.
 Go to **SYSTEM CONFIG** > **GRAPHICS SETTINGS** and look for **WATER REFRACTION**.
 Turn that off (It doesn't add major effects underwater anyway :P)
+* If your settings are not being saved whenever you restart the game.
+Make sure your FF14 game directory has the proper permissions setup.
+To check this, right click on your game folder, select **SECURITY** tab and click **EDIT** to update folder permissions.

 # Optimization Tips (Squeeze those FPSes!!!)
 * Turning off in-game HBAO+ will have a huge performance boost in your FPS.
 FF14's in-game HBAO+ is a taxing feature specially in "quality" mode.